BrunoCiccarino/nekonight/README.md

 1. Create a file like `lua/nekonight/extra/cool-app.lua`.
 2. Add the name and output file extension to the `extras` table in `lua/nekonight/extra/init.lua`.
-3. Run the following command to generate new [extra](#-extras) themes from the tokyonight plugin directory:
+3. Run the following command to generate new [extra](#-extras) themes from the nekonight plugin directory:

    ```sh
    ./scripts/build